 The same way companies post their job ads, job seekers can also post a resume for recruiters or send their resume to vacant positions.
 To create a resume, Indeed and similar websites allow applicants to either fill in the website resume form or upload a document.
 When the applicant uploads a resume it is a nice-to-have feature for converting a document into editable forms.
 This allows candidates to change information on-site without needing to re-load the resume.

-As soon as a user creates a resume, they should be able to get access to the User Profile.
+3. Applicant Profile As soon as a user creates a resume, they should be able to get access to the User Profile.
 There they can create and store more than one resume for different jobs and set the visibility options (some resumes may be archived, hidden, or in draft mode).
-Other stored data may include contact info, dashboard with statistics on replies from recruiters, privacy settings, and communication channels for messaging with employers.
+Other stored data may include contact info, a dashboard with statistics on replies from recruiters, privacy settings, and communication channels for messaging with employers.

 Nowadays, it is not enough just to build a job search website.
 You need to cover other inner recruiting needs to meet the audience's demands.
 For example, you can find a unique value that will help your recruiters and job seekers streamline the process of hiring.